 - accurate information about course fees (including reductions) and how to pay

-At the start of the course
+At the start of your course

 - course dates, including holidays